 During Your Swim

 - All swimmers must maintain social distance (at least 6 feet) from one another at all times.

-- During Lap Swim there will only be one person per lane and two people in the well.
+- During Lap Swim there will only be two people per lap lane and two people in the well.

 - When a swim is over, you will have 10 minutes in the locker room before the locker room will be closed for cleaning.
 It is very important that you abide by the 10 min rule to make sure there is enough time for cleaning between swims.

 Rules of the Oregon Pool